sshine/nig-nag-nug/README.md

 Both hands 2 and 1 beat one other hand and lose to two hands.

-And hand 1 scores two points if it wins.

 ### But what hand scores the most points?

 ```